limeleaf-collective/website/content/services/_index.md

 +++
-title = "What We Do"
-sort_by = "weight"
+title = "Our Software Development Services" sort_by = "weight"

 [extra]